The roots of one of the first all-Black bands to play and tour as a “punk rock” group starts around 1970 on Detroit’s east side.

 Don McAlpine of The Traitors says the band was a funk group that answered an ad in the Detroit News that producer Jack Tann had placed seeking a Black band to play punk rock.
 The group was given the name by the producer, and asked to copy the type of songs The Traitors were doing according to McAlpine.

-After taking part in the Revue shows in the spring of 1978, the band stopped working with the Revue after a dispute about the headlining spot in the production.
+After taking part in the Revue shows in the spring of 1978, McAlpine claims the band stopped working with the Revue after a dispute about the headlining spot in the production.
+Richards said he didn’t know exactly why the group was dropped and the Revue ended.

 As for the background on the band, the Detroit Free Press article from February 1978 stated the band was managed by a Detroit R&B producer known as Ace Jones who, wearing a turban and a black leather jacket, talked about how he, as a blues guitarist in his 40s and originally from Alabama, understands the questions about the name: